Water security & sanitation in the Eastern Ghats

 The main risk to this project are delays caused by adverse climatic conditions.
 These risks have been dealt with by ensuring that project plans take into account seasonal changes.
 In addition, GFWS requires no external energy and involves harnessing perennial springs which will be protected.
 This will help to ensure the on-going resilience of the work.
 The final aim will be difficult to achieve if this is not a political priority.
 This has been mitigated by taking a long term approach.

-Donors will receive a bi-annual email with information about the project, its progress and case studies of villagers who have benefitted and how their health has improved as a result.
+Donors will receive a bi-annual email with information about the project, its progress and case studies of villagers who have benefitted and how their health has improved as a result of the support of FRANK Water.

 This project is located in the very remote tribal areas of the Eastern Ghats of Andhra Pradesh, populated by communities dependent primarily on forest produce for their survival and where a safe water supply is not guaranteed and government funding does not extend to communities due to the difficult terrain and remote nature of the community.